lainio/err2/README.md

 `./migrate.sh` bash script.
 It will do it for you.
 And it's safe.
 It uses git for every step that you stay in control.

-Go to your repo's root dir and enter the following command:
+Go to your repo's root dir (no sub modules, or see `scripts/README.md` for more information) and enter the following command:

 ```console
 $GOPATH/src/github.com/lainio/err2/scripts/migrate.sh
 ```

-More information can be found from scripts [readme](./scripts/README.md).
+More information can be found from scripts' [readme file](./scripts/README.md).

 #### Filters for non-errors like io.EOF